iron-fish/ironfish/README.md

 1. To test a specific project
    1. Run `yarn test` at the root of the project
    1. Run `yarn test:watch` in ./ironfish or ./ironfish-cli if you want the tests to run on change
-   1. Run `yarn test:coverage:html` if you want to export the coverage in an easy to use format (open the index.html file in the coverage folder of the project)
+   1. Run `yarn test:coverage:html` if you want to export the coverage in an easy-to-use format (open the index.html file in the coverage folder of the project)

 ## Structure of the repository